 - Buns – Their Potato, Wheat, and Hot Dog Buns are made without dairy and eggs, but they do contain soy.
-They did not have any gluten-free buns at our time of review, but they do offer lettuce wraps.
+They also offer Udi’s gluten-free buns, which are dairy-free, and lettuce wraps.

 - Toppings – Lettuce, Tomato, Raw Onion, Caramelized Onions, Jalapenos, Hot Pepper Relish, Bacon, Guacamole, Sautéed Mushrooms, Sautéed Green Peppers and Onions, and Daiya Dairy-Free Cheddar are made without dairy or other top allergens.
 The Organic Egg is just egg.

 - Sauces – The Ketchup, Mustard, Honey Mustard, Balsamic Mustard, and BBQ Sauce are made without dairy or other top allergens.
 The Mayonnaise, Elevation Sauce, Sriracha Mayo, and Horseradish Sauce are also dairy-free by ingredients, but they do contain egg and soy oil.